Chinese New Year 2025 in Thailand

 Chinese New Year in Phuket

-Phuket Town is beautifully adorned with red lanterns during Chinese New Year festival activities.
-Local Chinese shrines are very popular with Chinese tourists, especially Jui Tui Shrine.
-Dibuk Road, Thalang, Phang Nga Road, Soi Romanee and other streets have food stalls, and host dragon and lion dance performances.
-Queen Sirikit Park also hosts cultural shows and exhibitions during the festivities.
+Phuket Town is beautifully adorned with red lanterns during Chinese New Year festival activities, which span around ten days.
+Local Chinese shrines are very popular with Chinese tourists, especially the Jui Tui Shrine.
+Dibuk Road, Thalang, Phang Nga Road, Soi Romanee, and other streets have food stalls and host dragon and lion dance performances.
+Queen Sirikit Park also hosts cultural shows and exhibitions during the festivities, as well as academic lectures and educational workshops to mark the Lunar New Year celebration.

-A lot of restaurants, businesses, and venues in Thailand celebrate Chinese heritage as vividly as in China.
-Therefore, even though the holiday is not a public one in Thailand, people are happy to greet each other and welcome the better New Year!
+Many restaurants, businesses, and venues in Thailand celebrate Chinese heritage as vividly as in China.
+Therefore, even though the holiday is not public in Thailand, people are happy to greet each other and welcome the New Year!